zorael/kameloso/README.md

 * piping text from the terminal to the server
 * **mIRC** colour coding and text effects (bold, underlined, ...), translated into **Bash** formatting
 * [**SASL**](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)

+What does *not* work:
+* codepages other than UTF-8 and compatible; in the best case you'll get empty characters, in the wost case ��� (sorry, RusNet)
+* web title lookup on international domain names, until `dlang-requests` gets updated
+* quirky IRC server daemons that haven't been tested against (need more information and examples)
+* no blacklists yet, only whitelists
+* partial mask matching; only full match or only wildcard

 ## Windows